bxdoan/bxdoan/README.md

 <div align="center">

-> If you want to lift yourself up, lift up someone else.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Booker T. Washington —
+> — Dalai Lama —

 </div>